marklishman/colors-microservices/white/README.md

 There is no need to install a database.
 This microservice uses an embedded MongoDB database which is started and populated each time the application is executed.

 Why MongoDB?
-Because it supports reactive repositories, JDBC does not.
+Because it supports reactive repositories, JDBC / JPA does not.

 ---